With energy costs going up, there are a few steps you can take to reduce the cost of heating and cooling your residence in Albany.

 Heating and cooling units typically use more energy than any other appliance in your residence.
 This is reflected on your monthly heating and cooling costs, but it’s essential to remember heating and cooling prices can be regulated in a couple methods.

 Maintenance: One method to manage energy prices is to book annual upkeep.
-Furnace maintenance and AC maintenance helps your HVAC units run properly and efficiently.
+Furnace maintenance helps your HVAC units run properly and efficiently.
 Running filthy heating and cooling systems may result in lost efficiency and damage to your system.

 High efficiency: If you’re in the market for a new HVAC system, think about investing in a high-efficiency system.
 They’re designed to lower your heating and cooling bills and use less natural resources.
 When choosing a new HVAC piece of equipment, look for the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The greater the SEER or AFUE, the greater the efficiency and savings.